SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/13 - Function Basics.md

 greet()
 ```

-By default, global variables aren't accessed inside of functions.
-To access a global variable inside of a function, you need to use the `global` keyword.
+By default, global variables can't be reassigned inside of functions.
+To reassign a global variable inside of a function, you need to use the `global` keyword.

 ```python
 # message is declared as a global variable